- Free Personal Injury Consultation: (217) 337-1400 Tap to Call

 Ransomware is a type of malware that locks your screen and prevents access to your computer and its files until you pay a ransom.
 Ransomware is not just a problem for large companies and hospitals, it afflicts individual and small to medium sized business as well across Illinois.
 It has been around in different forms since the mid 2000s and attacks both businesses and individuals with the hackers committing the fraud demanding payment in largely untraceable bitcoin.
 According to cybersecurity expert Tom Barker of Virtual Auditor, unlike earlier ransomware that disabled your computer, recent forms of this malware encrypt your files, which makes their recovery far more difficult.
 If you don’t pay the several hundred-dollar ransom by a certain date, your files will be destroyed.

-Champaign Illinois Consumer Protection attorneys Koester & Bradley warn that while there’s no guarantee against becoming a victim, there are several measures for Illinois consumers and businesses to take to make an attack less likely and less damaging:
+Champaign Illinois Consumer Protection attorneys Koester Law, PLLC warn that while there’s no guarantee against becoming a victim, there are several measures for Illinois consumers and businesses to take to make an attack less likely and less damaging:

 Back Up Your Files